Best Area To Stay In Venice

-One of the icons of Venice is of course the gondola, and most are only available for hire for slow, romantic journeys around the canals of the city.
+One of the great icons of Venice is the gondola, and most are only available for hire for slow, romantic journeys around the canals of the city.
 Some are also used for public transport – the traghetto (plural traghetti) is a wonderful part of the Venetian experience.
 They are gondola ferries across the Grand Canal, mainly used by locals who stand up as they are rowed from one side to the other.
 A one way ride costs €2.

 Walking around Venice is a wonderful experience, especially getting off the beaten path.
 Bear in mind that there are a lot of bridges, and therefore a lot of steps to negotiate.

 Much of the city is a labyrinth of narrow streets, alleyways and underpasses beneath houses, and the numbering system is confusing.
 The building numbers do not follow any sequence.
 They are simply door numbers for the whole sestiere or district.
 You’ll need a map specific, detailed instructions from your hotel or accommodation provider telling you how to get there – ideally something along the lines of, “Get off the boat at Zattere, turn right before the bridge, cross over the next bridge on the left, then it’s 20 metres to the right, the red door.”

 Venice is divided into six sestieri (literally ‘sixths’).
 On a map, the city proper – a series of over 100 islands – looks a little like a fish facing the left hand side of the page.
 The western sestieri, Santa Croce, San Polo and Cannaregio, are the fish’s ‘head’, the eastern sestieri, Castello, is the ‘tail’, Dorsoduro is the ‘underbelly’, and San Marco, to the east and north of the Grand Canal, its heart.

 - Outstanding location with many of the best sights and best views of Venice